Small Business Innovation Research / Small Business Technology Transfer

 NP SBIR/STTR Exchange Meeting

-Since 2010, the Office of Nuclear Physics (NP) has annually organized a two day information exchange meeting between the representatives of SBIR/STTR companies with active Phase II grants, scientists and engineers from the NP community, Federal Program Managers from NP and other DOE Offices and Federal Agencies.
+Since 2010, the Office of Nuclear Physics (NP) has annually organized a multi-day information exchange meeting between the representatives of SBIR/STTR companies with active Phase II grants, scientists and engineers from the NP community, Federal Program Managers from NP and other DOE Offices and Federal Agencies.
 The meetings include presentations from the SBIR/STTR companies on their research as well as talks on the relevant technical needs of the NP community.
 Information on past meetings are available at the following links:

 For further questions on the NP SBIR/STTR program please contact Dr. Michelle Shinn, or click here for more contact information.